 Lemonade made of marijuana is seen at Perennial Holistic Wellness Center medical marijuana dispensary, which opened in 2006, on July 25, 2012 in Los Angeles, California.
 (Photo by David McNew/Getty Images)

 Instead of sipping on some beer at your next party, why not try a cannabis cocktail?
-Cannabis is generally recognized as a safer alternative to alcohol and, now, enjoying your favorite herb has just gotten easier.
+Cannabis is generally recognized as a safer alternative to alcohol and, now, enjoying your favorite herb has just gotten easier with this “subtle way to smoke weed“.
 There is big interest a-brewing in cannabis-infused beverages.
 As an agricultural crop, the herb has a lot to offer the culinary scene.
 Infused juices, coffees, sodas, and more are among the hot-ticket items at dispensaries this year.
 But, are weed drinks really that different than smoking?
 Here’s everything you need to know about your new favorite social lubricant.